IainAmosMelchizedek/five-element-ai/README.md

 "Integrity First, Future Forward."

 License
 Open for educational and spiritual research purposes.
 Attribution appreciated.
+In other words: I’m offering this to the world, with no ego — but please honor the Spirit it came from: Melchizedek.

 Contact: